abhishek-kumar-code/Redfish_Public/Specification.md

 For array properties, services may report `null` values as placeholders to indicate the maximum number of elements that the service supports for that array property.

-Within a PATCH request, the client can use `null` to remove an element, and use an empty object `{}` to leave an element unchanged.
-A PATCH request with fewer elements than currently exist in the array will truncate the array to that length.
+Within a PATCH request, the service shall accept `null` to remove an element, and accept an empty object `{}` to leave an element unchanged.
+A PATCH request with fewer elements than currently exist in the array shall truncate the array to that length.

 For example, an array of 'Flavors' indicates the service supports a maximum of six elements, with four populated.

 ```
   "Flavors": [ "Chocolate", "Vanilla", "Mango", "Strawberry", null, null ]
 ```

-A client could issue the following PATCH request to remove `Vanilla`, replace `Strawberry` with `Cherry`, and add 'Coffee' and 'Banana' to the array, while leaving the other elements unchanged.
+A client could issue the following PATCH request to remove `Vanilla`, replace `Strawberry` with `Cherry`, and add `Coffee` and `Banana` to the array, while leaving the other elements unchanged.

 ```
   "Flavors": [ {}, null, {}, "Cherry", "Coffee", "Banana" ]